 There are a number of ways that you can supplement a traditional school-at-home curriculum model with additional school days.

-We all know that kids take field trips at both private school and public school.
-They have parties, watch documentaries, take field trips, and do other non-textbook activities.
+We all know that kids take field trips in both private school and public school.
+They have parties, watch documentaries, attend assemblies, and do other non-textbook activities.

 Here are some activities that you might be able to count toward your school days.

 - Museum visits.